top of page

 What is Transactional Funding?

 Transactional funding, often referred to as flash funding or same-day funding, is a short-term loan that covers the purchase price of a property for just a few hours or days.
 It’s typically used in situations where an investor plans to buy and resell a property quickly.
-This is where gator lending excels—speed is the name of the game, and transactional funding makes it possible to secure deals in a matter of hours.

 How Transactional Funding Supports Real Estate Deals

 In real estate, quick deals often win.
 Transactional funding allows investors to make cash offers without needing the full purchase price upfront.
 Sellers prefer cash offers because they eliminate financing contingencies, making deals faster and more reliable.
-With gator lending, you can make these offers confidently, knowing that you have the funding in place to close the deal.

 Benefits of Transactional Funding